Frequently asked questions

 This is encrypted and stored by Truyu until you delete your account.
 Note: Deleting your account does not delete your exposed data from the original data breach.

-In addition to the above attributes, setting up ID usage alerts requires us to collect these fields to verify your identity:
+In addition to the above attributes, setting up ID alerts requires us to collect these fields to verify your identity:

 These are destroyed 7 days after you submit your ID check.